 Use the Invertebrates tab to report invertebrate specimens collected or observed during the survey.
 Species are listed by order or group and full scientific name.
 Click the Add Invert Record to open a blank set of fields (Figure 24).

 In the Invertebrate Taxon field, begin typing any part of the scientific or common name to bring up a list of invertebrate species in the database.
 If the species has not been identified, it can be entered to any taxonomic level.
 For example, if all you know is that it's a dragonfly, enter "Odonata".
 If there are more than one, you can enter descriptions such as "sp 1", "sp 2", "blue", "Large" in the Comments field.
 These will then be counted as separate species in the Species Count, which is automatically calculated (highlighted in Fig. 25).
 Under Qty, enter the number of specimens collected or observed; if this is unknown, or if there were too many to count, leave it blank and note the estimated number under Species Detail.
 If known, enter the Life Stage, Habitat, and Method.
 Enter the Rep # if it was collected in a benthic sample.
 It is important to identify each specimen as Aquatic or Terrestrial under Habitat, as these values are used in the calculations (Figure 27).
-If Benthic (Quantitative data) are entered, include the location, depth, velocity, and substrate information under Fauna Notes on the Vertebrates Tab (Figure 30).
+If Benthic (Quantitative data) are entered, include the location, depth, velocity, and substrate information using the Add Rep button at the bottom of the inverts page.
+Indicate if benthic data was collected in Fauna Notes on the Vertebrates Tab (Figure 27).
 If necessary, you can click one or more of the checkboxes left of the entries, then the Delete Record Button to remove them.
 You can also click the Edit Symbol (the pencil ) to open the entry for editing.
 Clicking the Taxon Name opens the Taxonomic Editor for that species, which displays the taxonomy as well as a list of all locations where that species has been reported (Figure 26).

 From the Invertebrates Tab, clicking on any species in the invertebrate list, opens the Invert Taxa Editor.
 This displays taxonomic information about the species, its Springs-Dependent Species Status, and Distribution information.
 At the bottom of this form there is a list of every location where that species has been reported.
 This form can also be accessed from the Management Menu.
 In the future we will include an elevation range of reported species, as well as functionality to export the records or to display them on a map.
 This form opens as a new tab in most browsers.
 Simply close the tab to return to the Survey Form.